Interpretable Deep Representation Learning from Temporal Multi-view Data: Experiments

 \subsection{Methods Considered}

-In addition to the DLGFA, we also considered VAE~\cite{Kingma14}, adapted conditional VAE (CVAE)~\cite{Sohn15}, oi-VAE~\cite{Ainsworth18}, and group factor analysis (GFA)~\cite{Klami15} for performance comparison.
-In addition, since the implementation of DP-GP-LVM~\cite{Lawrence19} is not public available yet, we exclude the comparison with DP-GP-LVM in the following experiments.

-\begin{itemize} \item \textbf{VAE} and \textbf{oi-VAE}: We concatenate data across different time points and treat the concatenated data independent. \item \textbf{CVAE}: CVAE requires the label information as input to both the encoder and decoder networks.
+In addition to the ITM-VAE\footnote{Source code is available at https://github.com/lquvatexas/ITM-VAE}, we also consider VAE~\citep{Kingma14}, adapted conditional VAE (CVAE)~\citep{Sohn15}, oi-VAE~\citep{Ainsworth18}, VRNN~\citep{Chung15}, and GP-VAE~\citep{fortuin20}.
+VAE and oi-VAE: We concatenate data across different timesteps and treat the concatenated data independent.
+CVAE: CVAE requires the label information as input to both the encoder and decoder networks.
 For our unsupervised problem, we assign different $t$ for the data as its label information.
-I.e., the input for encoder is [$X_t$,t] and the input for decoder is [$Z_t$,t]. \item\textbf{GFA}: we only compare DLGFA with GFA on the metabolomic data, since GFA will automatically select the latent dimension $K$ which is a limitation for low dimensional dataset interpretation. \end{itemize}
+More specifically, the input for encoder is [$X_t$,t] and the input for decoder is [$Z_t$,t].

-\textbf{Evaluation metrics} To check and validate how well the disentanglement is achieved, we propose to visualize the $\mathbf{W}^{(g)}_{t\boldsymbol{:}, j}$ matrix at different time points $t$ and quantitatively compare the MSE[test] (mean squared error on the test data) with alternative methods.
-For CVAE and DLGFA, we calculate the MSE[test] on the concatenated time points of the test~data.
+\textbf{Evaluation metrics} To check and validate how well the disentanglement is achieved, we propose to visualize the $\mathbf{W}^{(g)}_{t\boldsymbol{:}, j}$ matrix at different timesteps $t$ and quantitatively compare the MSE[test] (mean squared error on the test data) with alternative methods.